opencrvs/infrastructure/examples/dev/README.md

 2. Linux distribution Ubuntu 24.04 is installed on VM
 3. VM has public IP, or at least you have option to open ports 80 and 443, otherwise traefik will not be able to issue valid SSL Certificates with lets encrypt http-01 challenge.
 4. Valid Domain name is attached to VM.
 You need to have 2 `A` records:
-   - Domain mapping to your IP address
+   - Primary domain for your VM IP address (e/g: opencrvs.example.com)
-   - Wildcard domain mapped to your IP address
+   - Wildcard for primary domain or list of sub-domains mapped to your VM IP address.

+   For more information, please check https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.5-setup-dns-a-records#domain-a-records

 # Information about deployment package